KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerManager.rst

    Figure 9.7: Menu Export

 To start the export you need only to insert the Export name.
-Once inserted the name, the export icon changes colour from grey to pink to let you understand all mandatory fields to Users

-start the export were filled.
+Once inserted the name, the export icon changes colour from grey to pink to let you understand all mandatory fields to start the export were filled.
 Click on this icon and the related .zip is downloaded.

 To upload it in another istallation, accede to the **Import\\Export** Menu area and switch to the tab **import**.
 Here click on **Browse** to search in your folders the .zip previously created, see Figure 9.8.